-- 1. Cooperative Enforcement Agreements authorize state and US territorial marine conservation law enforcement officers to enforce federal laws and regulations. - Joint Enforcement Agreement (JEA) include formal operation plans that transfers funds to state and US territorial law enforcement agencies to perform law enforcement services in support of federal regulations (NOAA, 2021).
-The purpose of the JEA between NOAA-OLE and the AWT is to support enforcement of Federal laws and regulations under the MSA, ESA, MMPA, Lacey Act, and Northern Pacific Halibut Act.
+- Cooperative Enforcement Agreements authorize state and US territorial marine conservation law enforcement officers to enforce federal laws and regulations. - Joint Enforcement Agreement JEA) include formal operations plan that transfers funds to state and US territorial law enforcement agencies to perform law enforcement services in support of federal regulations (NOAA, 2021).
+The purpose of the JEA between NOAA-OLE and the Alaska Wildlife Troopers (AWT) is to support enforcement of Federal laws and regulations under the Magnuson-Stevens Act, Endangered Species Act, Marine Mammal Protection Act, Lacey Act, and Northern Pacific Halibut Act.

-In the OLE Alaska Enforcement Division Report to NPFMC (December 2023), AWT recorded the following actions in direct support of OLE and marine resource protection:
+In the OLE AK Enforcement Division Report to NPFMC (December 2023), AWT recorded the following actions in direct support of OLE and marine resource protection:

-- 339 vessels boarded (commercial, charter, sportfish, and subsistence) - 946 contacts (industry and public) during the execution of field operations - 1,671 additional contacts through 11 outreach activities - Completed cases involving 6 Federal violations, 21 State warnings, and 30 State citations (most often jointly, state/federal managed fisheries) - Referred 5 cases to OLE for potential/confirmed Federal violations (Primary OLE authority enforcement actions) (NOAA, 2023c).
+- 339 vessels boarded (commercial, charter, sportfish, and subsistence) - 946 contacts (industry and public) during the execution of field operations - 1671 additional contacts through 11 outreach activities - Completed cases involving 6 Federal violations, 21 State warnings, and 30 State citations (most often jointly, state/federal managed fisheries) - Referred 5 cases to OLE for potential/confirmed Federal violations (Primary OLE authority enforcement actions) (NOAA, 2023c).

 OLE agents/officers have the option to provide a written warning for minor offences however, these are taken into account for repeat offenders.
 More serious offences can be dealt with by a summary settlement, i.e. a violation which is not contested and results in a ticket which may include a discounted fine, thus allowing the violator to quickly resolve the case without incurring legal expenses.
-Thereafter, an offence is referred to NOAA's OGC for Enforcement and Litigation which can impose a sanction on the vessels permit or further refer the case to the US Attorney's Office for criminal proceedings.
+Thereafter, an offence is referred to NOAA's Office of General Counsel (OGC) for Enforcement and Litigation which can impose a sanction on the vessels permit or further refer the case to the US Attorney's Office for criminal proceedings.
 Penalties may range from severe monetary fines, forfeiture of catch, boat seizure and/or imprisonment.
 The MSA has an enforcement policy section (50 CFR 600.740) that details these "remedies for violations" (MSA, 2007).

 The Council follows the same enforcement procedures outlined by NOAA Fisheries OLE.
 There is a strong enforcement program to deter fisheries violations through successful prosecution and deterrent penalties.
 NOAA has authority and responsibility under more than 30 federal statutes to manage sustainable fisheries, and to protect living marine resources, including marine areas and species (NOAA Policy for Assessment of Penalties and Permit Sanctions - March 16, 2011, 56pp).
-Officers and agents in the NOAA OLE, the USCG, Customs and Border Protection, Immigration and Customs Enforcement, USFWS, and State officers authorized under Cooperative Enforcement Agreements, monitor compliance and investigate potential violations of the statutes and regulations enforced by NOAA.
+Officers and agents in the NOAA Office of Law Enforcement, the US Coast Guard, Customs and Border Protection, Immigration and Customs Enforcement, US Fish and Wildlife Service, and State officers authorized under Cooperative Enforcement Agreements, monitor compliance and investigate potential violations of the statutes and regulations enforced by NOAA.
 Monitoring, control and surveillance are carried out across the fishing sectors to ensure observance of regulatory and statute requirements.
 Monitoring, control and surveillance actions include:

 - Fishing permit requirements

 - Fishing permit and fishing vessel registers

-- Vessel and gear marking requirements
+- · Vessel and gear marking requirements

 - Fishing gear and method restrictions

 - Reporting requirements for catch, effort, and catch disposition

 - Vessel inspections

 - Record keeping requirements

 - Auditing of licensed fish buyers

 - Control of transshipment

 - Monitored unloads of fish

 - Information management and intelligence analysis

 - Analysis of catch and effort reporting and comparison with landing and trade data to confirm accuracy

 - Boarding and inspection by fishery officers at sea

 - Aerial and surface surveillance